FREE SHIPPING INSIDE USA

 QUESTION: How do I use the egg poacher?
 (The poached-egg cups come with some waterless sets, but not all sets) What pan does the rack fit in and what lid do I use or do I use a lid?
 How do I poach an egg?

-ANSWER: The holder for the egg poacher cups will fit on the rim of either the large skillet or a roaster with either a flat lid or a dome lid placed over the egg cups (optional).
+ANSWER: The holder for the egg poacher cups will fit on the rim of either the large skillet or a stockpot with the dome lid placed over the egg cups (optional).
 Below is a recipe for poaching eggs with our sets.

 POACHED EGG RECIPE